 Different Types of Anxiety

 Anxiety categorizes into several classifications.
 However, their common theme is that it can affect a person’s ability to work or be part of any activities.
 The disorder can be mild to severe, leading the person to disconnect themselves from social interactions and harming relationships.
 Depending on the type of anxiety experienced, treatment can vary from exposure therapy to anxiety management strategies.
-Here are a few anxiety disorders treated by our Houston therapists specializing in anxiety treatment:
+Here are a few anxiety disorders treated by our therapists specializing in anxiety treatment:

-- Obsessive-compulsive disorder – this anxiety disorder resolves around a client’s glaring need to check on things repeatedly.
+This anxiety disorder resolves around a client’s glaring need to check on things repeatedly.
 Clients can also become debilitated by their need to carry out specific rituals over and over again.

-- Panic disorder – an ongoing and unexpected disorder where a client fear that imminent danger is coming.
+An ongoing and unexpected disorder where a client fear that imminent danger is coming.
 Panic attacks mainly have physiological symptoms that include sweating, shaking, and quickness of breath.

-- Post-traumatic stress disorder – PTSD is a traumatic anxiety disorder where the client has experienced something awful in the past where specific triggers may bring back that traumatic experience to the forefront of the client’s mind.
+PTSD is a traumatic anxiety disorder where the client has experienced something awful in the past where specific triggers may bring back that traumatic experience to the forefront of the client’s mind.

-- Hoarding – this order both relieves and yields anxiety.
+This order both relieves and yields anxiety.
 Clients who hoard often experience extreme feelings of panic and fear at the thought of cleaning out their accumulated goods.
 Researchers have noticed that hoarding is a coping mechanism after the experience of a stressful or traumatic event.

 There are several treatment options for anxiety disorders; there isn’t one specific formula that can be stamped out to have the best success rate.
 As every individual experiences anxiety differently, management options are tailor-made by a therapist.